Qatar says worried about value of dollar, euro - CNBC

 However, Sheikh Hamad added that Qatar would retain holdings of strategic stocks and buy when prices dropped, and that it would continue to make new investments in promising assets.

 He said he was optimistic about the longer-term future of the banking industry, since better regulation and capital-raising would strengthen banks after some years.
-He noted that QIA had a strategic stake in Credit Suisse CSGNNY.UL, and owned about 1 percent of Bank of America (BAC.N) and 5 percent of Santander Brasil (SANB11.SA) among other banks.
+He noted that QIA had a strategic stake in Credit Suisse, and owned about 1 percent of Bank of America and 5 percent of Santander Brasil among other banks.

 The gas-rich Gulf state has bought more than $5 billion or $6 billion of real estate assets over the last four to five months, mostly in the United States and Europe, Sheikh Hamad said.
 "If there is some good opportunity, why not," he said of investing in crisis-hit Europe.